IIT Kharagpur: Space Technology Student Society

-Space Technology Student Society (spAts) is a student initiative that functions as the official student body of Kalpana Chawla Space Technology Cell (KCSTC), the contact point of Indian Space Research Organisation (ISRO) at IIT Kharagpur.
-It is responsible for organising the annual Space themed-festival the "National Students' Space Challenge (NSSC)".
-NSSC is the country's first and the largest astronomy and space science themed fest.
-After its conception in 2011, it has grown exponentially to witness over 2000 participants in 2018. spAts has been constantly instrumental in organizing space-themed talks, sky gazing sessions, lectures, discussions and presentations within IIT Kharagpur.
-The group publishes a bi-semester newsletter, 'The Moonwalk', on latest ventures in space technology and various astronomy related articles.
+Space Technology Student Society (spAts) is a student initiative that functions as the official student body of Kalpana Chawla Space Technology Cell (KCSTC), the contact point for the Indian Space Research Organisation (ISRO) at IIT Kharagpur.
+It is responsible for organising the annual space-themed "National Students' Space Challenge (NSSC)".
+NSSC is the country's first and largest astronomy and space conference. spAts organizes space-themed talks, sky gazing sessions, guest lectures, and discussion forums within IIT Kharagpur.
+The group publishes a bi-semester newsletter, 'The Moonwalk', which covers the latest ventures in space technology and astronomy.

 Megalith – The Annual Civil Engineering Tech-Fest

-Megalith is the annual technical fest of the Department of Civil Engineering, Indian Institute of Technology, Kharagpur held under the aegis of the Civil Engineering Society, IIT Kharagpur and the patronage of the Institution of Civil Engineers (UK), IIT Kharagpur chapter.
+Megalith is the annual technical fest of the department of civil engineering, Indian Institute of Technology, Kharagpur held under the aegis of the Civil Engineering Society, IIT Kharagpur and the patronage of the Institution of Civil Engineers (UK), IIT Kharagpur chapter.

 Technology Filmmaking and Photography Society

-Technology Filmmaking and Photography Society (TFPS) is the students' interest club of IIT Kharagpur which aims to provide a platform to students interested in filmmaking and photography to work together and pursue their interests.
-The society also organises special screenings of acclaimed independent films and workshops, inviting industry professionals.
+Technology Filmmaking and Photography Society (TFPS) is the students' interest club of IIT Kharagpur which provides a platform for students interested in filmmaking and photography.
+The society organises special screenings of acclaimed independent films, conducts filmmaking workshops, and hosts guest lectures from industry professionals.
 Biswapati Sarkar of TVF fame is one of the founding members of the society.
-Alumni of the society have gone on to produce critically acclaimed documentaries and films such as The Unreserved. and pursuing careers in Filmmaking, Media and Advertising.
+Alumni of the society have gone on to produce critically acclaimed documentaries and films such as The Unreserved.